Disable Preloader

 Treatment of Obesity

-The primary prevention starts with healthy nutrition and an active lifestyle from childhood.
+The primary prevention strategy is adopting healthy eating habits and an active lifestyle from childhood.

-Treatment is complex and requires a multidisciplinary team including physicians, dietitians, physiotherapists, psychologists, and metabolic surgeons.
+Due to its complexity, obesity treatment requires a team approach, involving physicians, dietitians, physiotherapists, psychologists, and metabolic surgery specialists.

 Treatment Steps